 - "Who in your family does this situation sound familiar to?"

-5. Healing (and Learning) Is an Act of Co-creation.
+5. Healing (and Learning) is an Act of Co-creation.

-In the classroom: I discovered the most magical classes were those where the curriculum became a starting point, and learning emerged from the dynamic interaction between my students and me.
+In the classroom: I discovered that the most magical classes were those where the curriculum became a starting point, and learning emerged from the dynamic interaction between my students and me.
 It wasn't me teaching them; it was us discovering together.

-Conclusion: Two Paths, One Heart
+Two Paths, One Heart